fp555/exh-tags-preview/README.md

 # E(x)-Hentai Tags Preview :panda_face::label::mag:
-This is an **unofficial** userscript, compatible with both panda websites, that shows a table with all tags assigned to a gallery that seamlessly blends with native page layouts.
-If you don't like the native *Extended* view, and others don't give you enough information, give this a try.
+This is an **unofficial** userscript, compatible with both panda websites, that shows a table with all tags assigned to a gallery, seamlessly blending in with native page layouts.
+Basically, this exists because I don't like the *Extended* layout, and others don't give me enough information.

-## Installation
+## Usage
-If your browser does not natively support userscripts, install something like [Tampermonkey](https://tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/get-it/), then grab the [latest userscript release](https://github.com/fp555/exh-tags-preview/releases/latest/download/script.user.js).
+Make sure you are using either [Tampermonkey](https://tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/get-it/), then grab the [latest userscript release](https://github.com/fp555/exh-tags-preview/releases/latest/download/script.user.js).

-This userscript has some configuration options, for your convenience you can change them from the :gear: icon that gets added next to the layout selector.
-[Check your release notes](https://github.com/fp555/exh-tags-preview/releases) for more details on available settings.
+This userscript adds a little configuration panel into "list-type pages": hover on the :gear: icon next to the layout selector to access all options.

 ## Troubleshooting
 Before [opening an issue](https://github.com/fp555/exh-tags-preview/issues/new) please:
-1) Stop using weird and outdated browsers that don't support basic web standards or modern CSS/JS features;
+1) Make sure the problem also exists on the latest Chrome/Chromium/Edge/Firefox/Safari;
 2) Make sure your userscript manager is updated to the latest available version;
 3) Make sure you are using the [latest release of the userscript](https://github.com/fp555/exh-tags-preview/releases/latest);
+4) Make sure you're not using other userscripts that significantly alter E-H/ExH pages;
-4) Make sure your issue isn't listed in the section below.
+5) Make sure your issue isn't listed in the section below.

 ### Known issues & limitations
 You could get an empty tooltip (or no tooltip at all) if: